ddamato/complementary.space/src/pages/index.md

 [^importance]: The example here is specifically commenting on the relation of the title to the content, not to other titles.
 The underlying HTML elements which drive Search Engine Optimization (SEO) or assisted technology navigation using importance are frequently separate from the visual treatment.
 In other words, a `<p/>` can follow a `<h1/>`, `<h2/>`, `<h3/>` and so on.
 This is semantically valid independent of the font size for any of the elements.

 [^attribute]: For improved developer experience, you could opt to provide a component which renders a container with the attribute automatically assigned to avoid typos and unexpected results.

+[^damato]: If you'd like to see an example of button sizes relative to density shifts, visit [the button component page at system.damato.design](https://system.damato.design/library/button/).
+In this system using complementary space, there is no concept of size applied explcitly to the button; it is implicitly determined by the surrounding density.

 [^typography]: There is a great deal more to web typography that will make things more difficult even without thinking of a new spacing approach.
 I highly recommend reading [Deep dive CSS: font metrics, line-height and vertical-align](https://iamvdo.me/en/blog/css-font-metrics-line-height-and-vertical-align) to understand some of the pitfalls.